 The good news is that it’s easier than ever to learn about digital marketing online.
-There are some great resources you can tap into to get familiar with search engine optimization (SEO), paid advertising, social media, email marketing and more.
-Here are a few options you can check out:
+There are some great resources you can tap into to get familiar with search engine optimization (SEO), paid advertising, social media marketing, email marketing and more.

-- DigitalMarketer offers everything from tips and tricks to full certification courses on a wide range of topics.
+DigitalMarketer offers everything from tips and tricks to full certification courses on a wide range of topics.

-- HubSpot Academy has a full library of online certification courses, covering everything from content marketing to digital advertising.
+HubSpot Academy has a full library of online certification courses, covering everything from content marketing to digital advertising.

 LinkedIn Learning includes easy-to-watch video courses that provide an introduction to digital marketing topics.

 Similar to digital marketing, it’s helpful to have an understanding of your startup costs before you open an online store.
-The good news is that you can also do research online and take classes to gain a better understanding of how to manage your finances.
-Some things you’ll want to focus on include:
+The good news is that you can also do research online and take classes to gain a better understanding of how to manage your finances and cash flow.

-- Understanding your credit score.
+Understanding your credit score.

-- The different types of business loans.
+The different types of business loans.

 How to manage a budget.

 Also, keep in mind that many people make mistakes along the way — and that’s okay.
 You just want to do everything you can in the beginning to set yourself up for success.

 The best part about being your own boss is that no one is telling you what to do.
 However, that means you’re responsible for getting everything done.
-And passion and drive can only take you so far.
+Passion and drive can only take you so far.